 Packing away the Outwell Starland

-Now, some people struggle with SIMs and Airbeds to get them back in their bag.
+Now, some people struggle with SIMs and Airbeds to get them back in their bags.
 Fortunately, the Starland is easy to put away.
 Just follow these steps.

 Verdict on the Starland

-So, at the time of writing this, I have only slept on it for one night, and that was with the Starland on top of a campbed! ?
+So, when writing this, I have only slept on it for one night, and that was with the Starland on top of a camp bed!?

 It wasn't too narrow either, with a width of 78cm.

-I must say, I was really impressed with this, and happily give it the thumbs up.
+I must say, I was impressed with this, and I happily give it the thumbs up.